What Is a Virtual Private Server

-- Control / Security gives you more flexibility in respects to powering down / restarting the server.
+- Control/security gives you more flexibility in respects to powering down or restarting the server.
 A VPS also allows you to use SSH access and there is less chance of compromised privacy.

 - Some technical ability is required to set up a VPS.
 This can include installing server applications, configuring user access, etc.